Viraj498/face_detection/README.md

 This is a simple and effective web-based emotion detection system that uses **DeepFace**, an open-source face recognition and facial attribute analysis framework.
 Users can upload a photo, and the app will analyze and display the **dominant emotion** detected in the face.

 ---
-# Author - Viraj Developer
+# Author - Viraj Devkar
 ## 🔍 About the Project

 This project demonstrates how to integrate Deep Learning into a Flask web app.
 It uses **DeepFace** to detect and classify human emotions based on facial expressions in images.
 Ideal for beginners interested in AI, face analysis, or web app development.